PrismLibrary/Prism-Documentation/docs/wpf/modules.md

 Prism can help with this effort by providing the infrastructure to assemble your app into a cohesive functioning whole from disparate parts at runtime by using the Modularity services.

-> To really use the power of Modularity in Prism, there are a few concepts that are often used in conjunction with.
+> To really use the power of Modularity in Prism, there are a few concepts that are often used in conjunction with. ```Dependency Injection``` reduces coupling between objects.
 [EventAggregation](../../../event-aggregator.md) is used to enable communication between components without knowing anything about the other components.
 [View composition](./view-composition.md) is used to compose user interfaces without knowing the implementation of each of the views.
-Some basics of using both are in this topic.
+Some basics of using the three concepts are in this topic.

 ## Getting Started